Check uniqueness with an API

 : null);

-}"customValidationsDebounce="500" prevents request-per-keystroke: The onValidate function only runs after the user has stopped changing the field for 500 ms. Built-in validators (required, minLength, etc.) still fire immediately on blur — only the async handler is throttled.
+}"customValidationsDebounce="500" prevents request-per-keystroke: The onValidate function only runs after the user has stopped changing the field for 500 ms. Built-in validators (required, minLength, etc.) still fire immediately on blur.
+Only the API-backed validation is throttled.

-The form blocks submission while the check is in-flight: If the user presses Save while the async validator is still pending, XMLUI waits for it to resolve before proceeding.
+The form blocks submission while the API check is in-flight: If the user presses Save while the username check is still pending, XMLUI waits for it to finish before proceeding.
 This prevents submitting a username that is currently being verified.

 validationDisplayDelay reveals the result without requiring a blur: Normally (errorLate mode) XMLUI hides validation feedback until the user leaves the field.
 For an instant check this is fine, but the API call in this example takes about 1 second.
 By the time it resolves, making the user blur the field before seeing the error feels unnecessary.

-validationDisplayDelay (default: 400 ms) starts a timer when an async check begins on a dirty field.
-If the check is still running when the timer fires, XMLUI reveals the result immediately once it settles — even if the field is still focused.
+validationDisplayDelay (default: 400 ms) starts a timer when the API check begins on a dirty field.
+If the check is still running when the timer fires, XMLUI reveals the result immediately once it settles, even if the field is still focused.
 Because the mock API here always takes 1 s, the 400 ms default kicks in on every check and the error appears right away without a blur.

 See also